Change the payload menu entry text using a .txt file (+ add hotkeys)

 For instance \_ISO\LINUX\Ubuntu 16.04 (64-bit).iso64 will be listed as 'Ubuntu 16.04 (64-bit)' in the Linux menu.

-Note: The .iso64 extension just ensures that E2B will not list it on 32-bit systems.
+Note: The .iso64 extension just ensures that E2B will not list it in the menu on 32-bit systems.

-The .txt file must have exactly the same filename as the payload file.
+The .txt file must have exactly the same filename as the payload file (not case-sensitive).

 Make a .txt file by dragging-and-dropping the payload file onto the \_ISO\TXT_Maker.exe utility (see below).